Our Community.

 What hits me is how people are so genuine and friendly and concerned, and they all care about what they believe in, they care about sustainability, about justice, about what legacy they are going to leave.”

-— Alphonse and Olive Knight, Dorchester MA
+— Alphonse and Olive Knight, Dorchester, MA

 Who are we?

-For the past 18 months, a coalition of individuals, businesses, and non-profits have been organizing a grassroots movement to create an equitable and just transition to a clean energy economy in Environmental Justice Communities in Boston.
-BCSC will develop our first community-owned solar array on the rooftop of 195 Bowdoin Street in Dorchester, home to the Dorchester Food Co-op store.
+For the past few years, a coalition of individuals, businesses, and non-profits have been organizing a grassroots movement to create an equitable and just transition to a clean energy economy in Environmental Justice Communities in Boston.
+We officially launched as a cooperative at the beginning of 2024!

 Meet the Team